 South and east of the Corridor the Mount Dean Stone South lands include 2,500 acres of land that The Nature Conservancy acquired from Plum Creek Timber company as part of the Montana Legacy Project.
 Five Valleys is working with The Nature Conservancy and other community partners to realize the conservation vision for the Mount Dean Stone South lands which will include securing public recreational access, habitat conservation, and protecting the property from subdivision and residential development.
-Five Valleys expects to complete the conservation of the Mount Dean Stone South lands by December of 2021.
+Five Valleys and The Nature Conservancy expect to complete the conservation of the Mount Dean Stone South lands by December of 2022.